thoughtrealm/bumblebee/STATUS.md

 - Scan code for missing wipes where sensitive values are handled... should be covered, but maybe double/triple check
 - Currently, Bee only supports a single file or text input.
 Probably, it should support encrypting whole directories.
 Or maybe just multiple secrets per bundle in some form.
 Due to certain complexities, that may be in a follow-on version.
+- Error outputs need to be cleaned up.
+Currently, most errors are wrapped on returns and do not print out very well.
+They should be easier to read.

 ## Known issues
 Issues with "make" utility on Windows.
 Possible workarounds...